-&lt;sup>12 It could be argued that the option for the non-defaulting party to enforce a cash compensation remedy might be beneficial.
+13 It could be argued that the option for the non-defaulting party to enforce a cash compensation remedy might be beneficial.
 However, mandatory cash compensation clearly undermines the ability of the non-defaulting party to manage their risk.

-&lt;sup>13 While conventional buy-in mechanisms are not designed to penalize the failing party, the failing party often incurs a cost from the buy-in.
+14 While conventional buy-in mechanisms are not designed to penalize the failing party, the failing party often incurs a cost from the buy-in.
 This cost arises because buy-ins are usually exercised at a premium to the current market price (the 'buy-in premium'), and the cost is effectively the difference between the buy-in price they receive and the subsequent sale price or mark-to-market.